mlapshin/foodtaster-example/README.md

     berks install --path cookbooks

-Now you should be ready to run specs with:
+Now you should be able to run specs with:

     rspec spec